-Oregon · OCT
+Oregon · ODC

 Odor Control Certification in Oregon

-Earn your Odor Control (OCT) certification online in Oregon with NISCR's self-paced deodorization course and a same-day certificate.
+Earn your Odor Control (ODC) certification online in Oregon with NISCR's self-paced deodorization course and a same-day certificate.
 From wildfire-smoke odors and damp-basement musty smells to pet and protein contamination, Oregon's climate and disaster patterns create plenty of deodorization work.
 This online odor control training equips technicians serving Portland, Salem, Eugene, and beyond.

 100% online & self-paced — your certificate the same day, anywhere in Oregon.